build-on-aws/content/posts/create-an-etl-pipeline-apache-spark/index.md

 ### Step 6: Querying output data using Amazon Athena standard SQL

-1. Open Athena query editor, you can keep Data Source as the default `AwsDataCatalog` and select `my_demo_db` for Database and run the following query.
+1. Open Athena query editor, you can keep Data Source as the default `AwsDataCatalog` and select `my_demo_db` for Database (as show in the screen shot) and run the following query.

 ```sql
 SELECT * FROM "my_demo_db"."cleaned_data" limit 10;